percyqaz/AdventOfCode_2022/README.md

 My original goal was to use this as an excuse to use **a different tool or language each day**, some for the first time ever.

+#### Day 15 note

 Now that the problems have ramped up in difficulty (day 15 onwards), **I will be freely using the most comfortable tools at my disposal**.
 (Perhaps still with a few surprises)

+#### Day 25 note

+I didn't do the puzzle every day after the 16th because I was doing christmas things :) But am pleased to have followed up and finished what I started

+By the end the puzzles got easier (in my opinion) so I could've gotten creative with languages again -- See you next year!

 ----

 Don't look at any of the solutions if you don't want spoilers!

-(I only upload my solutions after the top 100 leaderboard is full)
+All solutions have been my own with basically 0 outside assistance (Once or twice a meme from the subreddit would spark inspiration)

 ----